open-s4c/tsano/doc/design.md

 corresponding indirection cost has to be considered when deploying Dice in this way.

-### Subscription Order
+### Subscription Priority

+TODO:  The following is not really true anymore.
+With the the introduction of `DICE_MODULE_PRIO`, modules define the order when subscribing.

-One has to be careful in which order the constructors of the modules are executed.
+> One has to be careful in which order the constructors of the modules are executed.
 On NetBSD the constructors are executed left-to-right.
 Given a list of libraries `LD_PRELOAD=libdice.so:mod1.so:mod2.so`, the subscribers in `mod1.so` will be registered earlier than subscribers in `mod2.so`; therefore, callbacks in `mod1.so` will be called first.
 On Linux, the constructors are executed right-to-left.
 So the opposite subscription order will result.

-In general, the user has to figure out the order the constructors are called by the linker and order the shared libraries accordingly.
+> In general, the user has to figure out the order the constructors are called by the linker and order the shared libraries accordingly.

 ## 6.2.
 Monolithic Shared Library